 A form selected at the garden of the same name in County Wicklow, Ireland.
 A tree planted there in 1927 still stands and in 2015 it was 18 m tall with a dbh of 62 cm.
 Seamus O’Brien (pers. comm.
 2018) says that its ‘Leaves [are] more sharply pointed and narrower than ‘Nymansay’, the anthers are lilac and there is a distinct fragrance.
 Perhaps most importantly, the pedicels of this cultivar are unusually long, giving the blooms a graceful droop, which is less apparent [in] those of ‘Nymansay”.
 Although it was introduced to the horticultural trade as far back as 1934, it remains relatively scarce.

 A variegated form of ‘Nymansay’ discovered in Nymans garden by Alistair Buchanan in c.
 2005.
 The upper leaf surface is not as dark green as in ‘Nymansay’ and the margin is accentuated by an irregular band of creamy white.
 The original plant at Nymans was nearly 7 m tall in 2016.
 This cultivar is now commercially available within the UK and is likely to become a popular garden plant even if only on account of its foliage.

 The original, and many would argue still the best.
 Since it was exhibited in 1924, this cultivar has gone on to become one of the most popular late-summer flowering trees in general cultivation.
-It has been propagated and distributed widely and is now found in gardens across the world’s mild-temperate climatic zones, on the west coast of North America from southern California to British Columbia, in milder areas of Europe with an oceanic climate and in similar parts of Australia and New Zealand.
-It has achieved over 22 m height at Glenarn Garden, near Helensburgh, Scotland.
-(The Tree Register 2018).
+It has been propagated and distributed widely and is now found in gardens across the world’s maritime-temperate climatic zones, on the west coast of North America from southern California to British Columbia, in milder areas of Europe with an oceanic climate and in similar parts of Australia and New Zealand.
+It has achieved over 22 m height at Glenarn Garden, near Helensburgh, Scotland (The Tree Register 2018).